lowfill/libform_utils/README.txt

 Using the jQuery validator plugin (http://bassistance.de/jquery-plugins/jquery-plugin-validation/) this plugin add validation features to default 'input' fields.

-His use is straightforward just add the 'validate' field to the input view parameters specifying what kind of validation do you have and thats it!.
+His use is straightforward just add the 'validate' property to the input view parameters specifying what kind of validation do you have and thats it!.
 Of course you couldn't forget to call 'input/validator' after your form to make the magic works.
 If you use the 'input/form' view and mark it with the 'validate' param it do it for you.